j801h/j801h.github.io/_projects/fea.md

 <br>

-Leading to the following results:
+Leading to the following temperature profile:

 <br>